anuushka/anuushka/README.md

 -->
 **Experience:**

-Resting and enjoying life after burnout at the moment kkk
+Resting and enjoying life after burnout at the moment.
+Teaching english as a hobby at the moment kkk

-Part-time tutor, Kings

 QA engineer, Khan Bank